SEC Charges Three California Residents Behind Movie Investment Scam, February 20, 2014, (Litigation Release No. 22929)

-exchange for the initial purchase of $14,000 worth of iTrackr shares."
-However, the purported businessman was actually an undercover FBI agent.
-The SEC has charged Bahr with violating sections of the Securities Act and Exchange Act and seeks financial penalties, a penny stock bar, and a permanent injunction against Bahr.
-Criminal charges have been filed against Bahr in a parallel action.
+The SEC has charged the defendants with violating various provisions of the Securities Act and Exchange Act and seeks financial penalties and a permanent injunction against them.
+In a parallel action, criminal charges have been announced against the defendants.

 - Expert Testimony

 - Valuation Services